brijamfitz/bamazon-mysql/README.md

 # Bamazon

-Bamazon is a mySQL and Node.js application that functions as an online marketplace.
+Bamazon is a MySQL and Node.js application that functions as an online marketplace.

 Please watch the video walkthrough.
 It contains narration, so please have the sound turned on as well.
 * [Bamazon Demo Video](https://drive.google.com/open?id=1iE_TABwLfDTecmOcuULW2LTd8QoRTjEc)

 Tech used:
-* mySQL
+* MySQL
 * Node.js
 * NPM packages: inquirer, mysql, cli-table